Cargo Lashing and Securing Services in Vietnam

 • Cargo loaded on deck or in cargo hold

-For wider project cargo support, please visit our Project Cargo Shipping in Vietnam and Breakbulk Shipping from Vietnam pages.
+For related cargo movement services, please visit our Project Cargo Shipping in Vietnam, Breakbulk Shipping from Vietnam, Heavy Equipment Shipping from Vietnam and Steel and Equipment Shipping from Vietnam pages.

-During sea passage, cargo is exposed to vessel motion, rolling, pitching, vibration, acceleration, impact, weather and sea conditions.
-Cargo that appears stable during loading may still move during the voyage if the securing arrangement is insufficient.
+During sea passage, cargo is exposed to vessel motion, rolling, pitching, vibration, acceleration, weather and sea conditions.
+Cargo that looks stable during loading may still shift during the voyage if the securing method is not strong enough.

 Poor cargo securing can lead to: